xnhl/fan-mail/README.md

 ### Connections and Context
 <ul>
-	<li>Just four days after my racism repository was created the new activity/attacks started.
+	<li>Just four days after my <a href="https://github.com/xnhl/racism" target="_blank">racism</a> repository was created the new activity/attacks started.
 		<ul>
 			<li>Within the span of two days (October 9-10):
 				<ul>